daltontf/SportWarzSim/README.md

 - https://public.tableau.com/app/profile/matt.sorenson/viz/MLSFanMap/MLSMap

 These visualizations rely on Twitter followers, which often provide small sample sizes at the county level.

-Instead, this model estimates potential fan bases, removing a team only if its estimated support in a county falls below pure random choice (i.e., 1 / # of teams in the league).
+this model considers everyone a potential fan.
+There is a secondary value assigned to a county based on its distance from the venue that provide an multiplier to indicate the value the population of that county has to the team.
+A fan is a distant county is less likely to attend game(s) in person, but could buy a merchandise and other things.
+That multiply meet be 0.20 for a county 200 miles from the venue.

 The term “Warz” comes from a related idea: a strategy simulation game in which players attempt to maximize fan bases by investing in teams across leagues.